From entrepreneurs of startups to CEOs of Fortune 500 companies, successful people have a few things in common.

 Moreover, many executives find meditating for part of their lunch break is the perfect way to boost their energy and focus for the afternoon.

 However, perhaps the greatest thing any company can do is to offer it to every employee 3 to 5 times per week.
 Many successful corporations are doing just that.
-They’re turning quiet spaces into meditation rooms and bringing in expert meditation teachers from EastWesticism (either virtually or in-person) to teach their employees mindfulness meditation for success.
+They’re turning quiet spaces into meditation rooms and bringing in expert meditation teachers to teach their employees mindfulness meditation for success.

 Every single employee at times deals with stress, low energy, lack of focus, and habitual thinking that prevents creativity and confidence.
-The corporate mindfulness meditation program at EastWesticism can help them refocus, reenergize, and find greater satisfaction in their work and lives.
+Executive meditation can help them refocus, reenergize, and find greater satisfaction in their work and lives.

 Studies have shown that companies that have implemented meditation programs for their workers have better retention, make fewer costly mistakes, save money from stress-related absences, have healthier workers and office relationships are improved.